-This is the moment that I officially fell in love with Malaysian food.
+This is the moment that I officially fall in love with Malaysian food.
 Nasi lemak is a flavorful rice dish cooked with coconut milk inside a pandan leaf.
 It is served with a spicy chili paste and a variety of sides, including hard-boiled eggs and vegetables.

 We piled ours high with a special, slow-cooked meat served – like most Malaysian meat – at room temperature and sides of deep-fried mashed potato.

-Did You Say Cow Lung?
+Sorry, Did You Say Cow Lung?

 Fadly wisely withheld the nature of the meat that had a beef jerky texture and taste until after we tried it.
 But the cow lung, deep-fried and then cooked again in chili paste turned out to be one of my favorite dishes on the tour!

-Fadly held up the huge squid, simmering in coconut milk and other juices and had a good laugh at our wide-eyed reactions.
+Fadly held up the huge squid, simmering in coconut milk and other juices, and had a good laugh at our wide-eyed reactions.
 He could sympathize.
 As a kid, he said, he avoided ketupat sotong.
-But, as he placed bowls of the squid stuffed with sticky rice, lemongrass and palm sugar in front of us, he lamented the many missed years of enjoying this “dessert”.
+But, as he placed bowls of the squid stuffed with sticky rice, lemongrass, and palm sugar in front of us, he lamented the many missed years of enjoying this “dessert”.